chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 ### Add Tag Item

-A tag item called `http` is required to associate the GCE instance with the firewall rule that will be created in the next section.
+A tag called `http` is required to associate the GCE instance with the firewall rule that will be created in the next section.
 Append the following properties to the instance configuration:

 ```jinja
     tags: